Policy overview: Scottish Parliament Elections 2026

 Four of the main parties have referenced the cost of the school day, with many focusing on the cost of school meals and breakfast clubs.

-Expand to primary 6 &7 with ultimate goal for all school aged children
+• Scottish Greens - Expand free school meals to primary 6 &7 with ultimate goal for all school aged children.
+Breakfast clubs in all primary schools and special schools.

 Whole family support